 How to get to Strasbourg

 - By Train.
 The Strasbourg Train Station (Gare de Strasbourg) is the second largest train station in France.
 This station offers travellers a wide range of connections to other regions of France, in addition to countries such as Belgium, Germany, Netherlands and Switzerland.
 With the high-speed TGV train, Strasbourg is easily reachable from Paris in 2 hours and 20 minutes.
 We took the train from Aix-en-Provence TGV and it was a 6hours journey.
+You can buy train ticket in France from SNCF Connect Website or apps.

 - Fly to Strasbourg Airport.
 There is a train departing from airport to Strasbourg Train Station every 12 minutes and the journey time is only 8 minutes.